katiana22/TL-DeepONet/README.md

   <img src="schematics/Applications-3.png" width="900" />
 </p>

-We transfer information from the trained source model (DeepONet) to the target model (DeepTONet) and finetune it via the hybrid loss function, which allows for efficient multi-task operator learning under various distribution mismatch scenarios.
+We transfer information from the trained source model (DeepONet) to the target model (TL-DeepONet) and finetune it via the hybrid loss function, which allows for efficient multi-task operator learning under various distribution mismatch scenarios.

 ## Contents